phpvms/docs/docs/acars/install-server.md

 ## 3. Premium Edition

 If you've purchased the Premium ACARS edition, the options in the admin panel marked "Premium" will work.
+There are no additional downloads - the client will check the license and enable the options locally.